Buyers GuideUpdated April 2026

 Hardware Requirements

-Minimum 39GB total addressable memory (VRAM + RAM for offloading) at Q4_K_M quantization for Llama 3 70B.
-For in-memory inference without PCIe penalty: 48GB unified memory (Apple Silicon) or 40GB+ VRAM (multi-GPU).
-PCIe 4.0 or 5.0 required for tolerable offload performance — PCIe 3.0 makes 70B inference painfully slow.
+Minimum 39GB total accessible memory at Q4_K_M quantization for Llama 3 70B.
+For in-memory inference without performance penalties: 48GB unified memory (Apple Silicon) or 40GB+ VRAM (multi-GPU or high-end single GPU).
+GPU options with less than 24GB VRAM require CPU offloading over PCIe, which severely limits throughput.

 Why This Matters